 Miss M goes to a Steiner preschool.
 One of the activities they do is make bread — wholemeal bread.
 It is one of Steiner’s “signature” activities for preschoolers.
-When I first heard it, I thought “how quaint!” and had this image of little children earnestly learning the lost art of traditional bread making, as families … → Read More: Bread-making
+When I first heard it, I thought “how quaint!” and had this image of little children earnestly learning the lost art of traditional bread making, … → Read More: Bread-making

 I wrote in my previous post that it is impossible to work at home during the day while my children are around.
 Well, I take that back.
 It is possible.
 But it comes at a price.